ryan-snyder/dnd-online/api/README.md

 1. A character is a created DND character sheet
 2. A character can be in multiple parties
-3. A character that is in a party is independent from other characters (This means that any health, stat, or equipment changes only applies to that character in that party)
+3. A character that is in a party is independent from other characters (This means that any health, stat, or equipment changes only applies to that character in that party) (This may be hardere than I thought) (Related to a party specific endpoint for characters?)
 4. A user can have multiple characters in multiple parties
 5. A user can create parties
 6. A user can delete characters